dotnet/dotnet-buildtools-prereqs-docker/README.md

 ## How to identify an image

-The tag format used by the images from this repository is `mcr.microsoft.com/dotnet-buildtools/prereqs:<os-name>-<os-version>-<variant>-<architecture>`
+There are two tag formats used by the images from this repository.
+Most of the images follow the format `mcr.microsoft.com/dotnet-buildtools/prereqs:<os-name>-<os-version>-<variant>-<architecture>`.

 - `<os-name>` - Name of the Linux distribution or Windows OS the image is based on
 - `<os-version>` - Version of the OS
 - `<variant>` - Name describing the specialization purpose of the image.
 Often special dependencies are needed for certain parts of the product.
 It can be beneficial to separate these dependencies into a separate Dockerfile/image.
-- `<architecture>` - Architecture of the OS (amd64 shall be implied if not specified).
+- `<architecture>` - Architecture of the OS.

 Examples:

-- mcr.microsoft.com/dotnet-buildtools/prereqs:alpine-3.20
+- mcr.microsoft.com/dotnet-buildtools/prereqs:alpine-3.20-amd64
 - mcr.microsoft.com/dotnet-buildtools/prereqs:azurelinux-3.0-helix-arm64v8

+The cross-compilation images follow the format `mcr.microsoft.com/dotnet-buildtools/prereqs:<os-name>-<os-version>-<variant>-cross-<target>`.
+These are all implicitly amd64 images.

+- `<target>` - Specifies the target for cross-compilation, including the targeted architecture and libc variant (glibc if not specified).

+Examples:

+- mcr.microsoft.com/dotnet-buildtools/prereqs:azurelinux-3.0-net8.0-cross-arm64
+- mcr.microsoft.com/dotnet-buildtools/prereqs:azurelinux-3.0-net9.0-cross-amd64-alpine

 ## How to modify or create a new image